anaran/IssuePigeonFirefox/README.md

 ## Contributing

-Please follow the same rules as described in [../LastScrollChrome/contributing.md](../LastScrollChrome/contributing.md) or, when viewed on github,  [../../../LastScrollChrome/blob/master/contributing.md](../../../LastScrollChrome/blob/master/contributing.md)
+Please follow the same rules as described at [github](https://github.com/anaran/LastScrollChrome/blob/master/contributing.md) for another project of mine.